ye-kyaw-thu/error-overflow/kh-spelling-checking-NMT-exp3.md

 Note: I need to build 3 models and they are as follows:

-1. Seq2Seq Model with Sentence-Manual (manually collected spelling data)
+1. Seq2Seq Model with Dictionary or Word level
 2. Seq2Seq Model with Sentence-Edit1
 3. Seq2Seq Model with Sentence-Edit2